Charles Schwab vs Public.com in 2026

 Mobile Apps

-Public has one app that includes social feeds for stocks, which Schwab does not have.
-It also shows stats like dividend yield and Beta.
-On the downside, Public’s app lacks mobile check deposit and an AI feature, both of which Schwab’s main app has.
+Public investors get one app, and like the website, it has digital bulletin boards for stocks, which is one advantage over Schwab in this category.
+Profiles also show key stats like dividend yield and Beta.
+Missing on the app is mobile check deposit and an AI, both of which are on Schwab’s main app.

 Public.com vs Schwab